tomvanbraeckel/yamcs.github.com/yss.md

         $ cd yss
         $ docker-compose up

-    This will launch both Yamcs and the Simulator in the foreground.
+    This will download, then launch both Yamcs and the Simulator in the foreground.
 You should see some log messages and the phrase  *yamcsstartup success* near the bottom.

      When you're done with testing and want to shutdown both servers, just `CTRL-c` this process.
 Later on, whenever you want the servers back up again, run `docker-compose up` -- you no longer need any of the other commands.